jesuscopado/neuronhub-gatsby/content/posts/2022-10-12-hahaha/index.md

 ---
-excerpt: >-
-  Why do we laugh when we hear a joke?
+excerpt: "\U0001F1EA\U0001F1F8 \U0001F1EC\U0001F1E7 | Why do we laugh when we hear a joke?
 Why do we feel our brains tingle when we hear a pun?
 Sometimes a short statement like Beethoven’s is enough to make us laugh.
 We feel a sense of reward when we discover that decomposing could refer to body decay or to the antonym of composing music.
-But humor is more than puns.
+But humor is more than puns."
 draft: false
 author: Juan García Ruiz
 date: 2022-10-12T00:00:00.000Z